dalpaka/inpkg.h/README.md

 git clone https://github.com/dalpaka/clrflow
 ```

 And add the public/include directory to your include path.
+(I already have Windows and Linux vscode c/cpp configs in the '.vscode' folder)

 ## Important notice